3C286 Band6Pol Calibration for CASA 6.6.1

 Confirm your version of CASA

-This guide has been written for CASA release 6.5.4.
-Please confirm your version before proceeding.
+This guide has been written for CASA release 6.6.1.
+Start CASA, then confirm your version before proceeding.

 # In CASA